Electron100/butane/README.md

 ## Features

 * Relational queries using Rust-like syntax (via `proc-macro`s)
+* CLI to manage and deploy migrations.
+See [HELP.md].
 * Automatic migrations without writing SQL (although the generated SQL may be hand-tuned if necessary)
 * Ability to embed migrations in Rust code (so that a library may easily bundle its migrations)